smiracle/interview-questions/topics/graphql_readme.md

 ```json
 {hero {name}}
 ```
-...Results in this JSON output:
+...May result in this JSON output:
 ```json
 {
   "data": {